Is it Safe to Take Oxycodone While Pregnant?

 Oxycodone is a prescription medication prescribed to patients who are experiencing mild to severe pain.
 It is classified as an opioid analgesic.

+If you are wondering whether you can take oxycodone while pregnant, schedule a meeting with your doctor to discuss your options.
 You should always consult with your doctor before starting any new medication, whether or not you are pregnant.
 There is not enough available research to definitively determine all the possible risks associated with taking oxycodone during pregnancy.
 For this reason, taking oxycodone while pregnant is not recommended.
 Women should also avoid combination medications that contain oxycodone during pregnancy.
 Consuming any opioid during pregnancy can increase the risk of neonatal withdrawal in a newborn baby.

 If you want to discontinue your oxycodone treatment, your doctor will likely taper off your dose to give your body time to adjust to lower amounts of the medication.

-Taking oxycodone while pregnant can produce many side effects on the fetus, especially during the first trimester of pregnancy.
 Harmful side effects associated with taking oxycodone while pregnant include: